TyberiusPrime/anysnake2/README.md

 # Installation

-Either add this repository as a flake to your nix configuration, or download one of the prebuild binaries (which are statically linked against musl).
+Either add this repository as a flake to your nix configuration, or download one of the prebuild binaries (which are statically linked against musl) and place it somewhere in your $PATH.

+# Proxy support
+anysnake2 respects HTTPS_PROXY and HTTP_PROXY environment variables.